zixiong2/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+In general it works well but as an apple user I really hope the software can have full-screen mode on iOS device.
+Also, maybe it is just me but the phone brower sometimes has a lag on changing colors.

 ## Part D. Wizard the device